shinra-corp/site/content/project/Mako.md

 ---
 ### How can you collect some Mako?

-The idea is very simple, you use the contract [contract] to bypass your Ethereum payments.
+The idea is very simple, you use the contract method paymentProxy to bypass your Ethereum payments.

 ### What do you mean by "bypass"?
 It's safe?